-2. Start wrapping the wire just in front of the bend.
-Wrap to the eye and then make 8 wraps back towards the bend.
+2. For a slightly heavier Killer Bugger, start wrapping the wire just in front of the bend.
+Wrap to the eye and then make 8 wraps back towards the bend. for a slightly lighter fly, start at the eye, trapping the wire exactly the same way you start thread.
 I use Ultra Wire, size small, copper for black Killer Buggers and red for white Killer Buggers.

 3. Cut a bunch of marabou so that the length of the marabou is about twice the length of the hook shank.
 Hold the marabou pinched between your thumb and index finger on top of the hook shank directly above where you stopped wrapping the copper wire, with the cut ends of the marabou right at the hook eye.
 Bring the copper wire up between your thumb and the marabou, and down between your index finger and the marabou, while still pinching the marabou.

 4. Gradually tighten the wire, holding the marabou in place.
 Make about three wraps of copper wire, after which it should look like the photo above.